You've tried “everything”.

 The stability she'd built was real.
 Until it wasn't.

 What she found on the other side wasn't a cleaner version of the same plan.
-It was herself — including the anxiety she'd spent years routing around, the ADHD she'd never fully owned, and the identity she realized she'd been assembling from everyone else's expectations since she was old enough to know what was expected of her.
+It was herself — including the anxiety she'd spent years rerouting around, the ADHD she'd never fully owned, and the identity she realized she'd been assembling from everyone else's expectations since she was old enough to know what was expected of her.

 Pennee Clowes